 Kevin graduated from the University of Western Ontario, is a Chartered Accountant and a Chartered Business Valuator.

-Kevin currently sits on the Board of Directors of CSDC Systems Inc., a software company focused on delivering solutions to local, county and state/provincial government agencies, and is a member of the Advisory Board of Zeebu Mobile Inc., a software developer for the Blackberry platform, with its first focus in e-learning for infants.
+Kevin currently sits on the Board of Directors of CSDC Systems Inc., a software company focused on delivering solutions to local, county and state/provincial government agencies, and Adlib Software, a SaaS-based software company serving enterprise clients in regulated industries with complex requirements for their unstructured data.
 Kevin has also been a member of TEC (The Executive Committee) since 2001.

 Kevin is an avid hockey player and golfer and coaches rep level hockey in the Markham Waxers organization.
 Kevin lives in Markham with his three children and his spouse Michelle.

 Chris is a software and communications executive with 22 years experience in financial, operational and strategic management positions.
 He brings extensive strategic marcomm, software development and management experience and networks to the firm.